 - Activities:

-- Technology Selection: Choose the most suitable programming languages, frameworks, and tools for the project.
+- Technology Selection: Choose programming languages, frameworks, and tools.

-- System Component Definition: Specify the individual components that will make up the software system.
+- System Component Definition: Specify the individual components of the system.

-- Outcome: Detailed design documents, data models, and interface designs that provide a clear roadmap for development.
+- Outcome: Clear development roadmaps with detailed design documents, data models, and interface designs.

 Phase 4: Development